dovecot/documentation/source/configuration_manual/mail_location/index.rst

 Homeless users
 ^^^^^^^^^^^^^^^
 Having a home directory for users is highly recommended.
-The `Pigeonhole <https://wiki.dovecot.org/Pigeonhole>`_ `Sieve plugin <https://wiki.dovecot.org/Pigeonhole/Sieve>`_ already requires a home directory to work, and it probably won't be the last feature to require a home.
-See `VirtualUsers#homedirs <https://wiki.dovecot.org/VirtualUsers#homedirs>`_ for more reasons why it's a good idea, and how to give Dovecot a home directory even if you don't have a "real home directory".
+The :ref:`Pigeonhole Sieve plugin <sieve>` already requires a home directory to work, and it probably won't be the last feature to require a home.
+See :ref:`home_directories_for_virtual_users` for more reasons why it's a good idea, and how to give Dovecot a home directory even if you don't have a "real home directory".

 If you really don't want to set any home directory, you can use something like: